bvisness/dragit/idlethoughts.md

 # idle thoughts

 - The oc_log functions shouldn't require newlines at the end.
 That's weird.
+    - They don't on Mac.
+They seemingly do on Windows.
+Is this a \r\n problem?
 - WOW iterating over string lists is painful.
 Wow wow wow.
 - Weird that you have to init lists but not string lists.
     - Seems like the init function is there, but not exposed for some reason.